top of page

 The Kenya programme includes time spent on a conservancy in Laikipia, hosted by our Gap management team and led by professional Kenyan safari guides in the bush each day.

-You will also spend time observing wildlife, exploring the conservancy with safari guides and being taught tracking skills, signs of unusual behaviour and removing invasive non-indigenous plant species.
+You will also spend time observing wildlife, covering the conservancy with safari guides and being taught tracking skills, signs of unusual behaviour and removing invasive non-indigenous plant species.
 Observation skills are increased and this time in the bush teaches skills in navigation, and to listen and see small signs of what is happening each day.

 ZIMBABWE PROGRAMME